TysonStanley/tidyfast/README.md

 ## General API

-`tidyfast` attempts to convert syntax from `tidyr` with its accompanying grammar to `data.table` calls.
-As such, we have tried to maintain that syntax as closely as possible without hurting speed and efficiency.
+`tidyfast` attempts to convert syntax from `tidyr` with its accompanying grammar to `data.table` function calls.
+As such, we have tried to maintain the `tidyr` syntax as closely as possible without hurting speed and efficiency.
 Some more advanced use cases in `tidyr` may not translate yet.
 We try to be transparent about the shortcomings in syntax and behavior where known.

 Each function that takes data (labeled as `dt_` in the package docs) as its first argument automatically coerces it to a data table with